ShivaBhattacharjee/AnimeTrix-next/README.md

 ## Built With

-AnimeTrix is built using ReactJs and vanilla Css
+AnimeTrix is built using NextJs

 * [NextJS](https://nextjs.org)
 * [TailwindCss](https://tailwindcss.com/)